 CGM datasets

-Our team has released a list of public Continuous Glucose Monitoring (CGM) datasets.
-Thank you to an amazing team of undergraduate researchers: Mary Martin, Elizabeth Chun, David Buchanan, Eric Wang and Sangaman Senthil who assembled this collection as part of their Aggie Research Project.
-To cite the collection:
+Our team has released Awesome-CGM, a list of public Continuous Glucose Monitoring (CGM) datasets.
+To cite the most recent collection:

 Software products: